Other families are on the other extreme – with very low income and assets, they will receive a lot of need-based aid.

 By focusing your college search on schools your family and student can afford, you’ve already taken a big step forward.

-From there, find schools that are generous with merit aid and position your student to be attractive to them.
+From there, find generous schools with merit aid and position your student to be attractive to them.

 Finally, make sure your student is comfortable with the choice.
-Many times, once they get on campus, they realize they love it.
+Once they get on campus, they often realize they love it.

 Other Articles You Might Like: